gardener/controller-manager-library/README.md

 - service based running together with the API server in a second cluster
 - hostname based for running webhooks somewhere outside a cluster

-The required server certicate can either be given via command line arguments or they are maintained in a dedicated kubernetes cluster as secret.
-In this second scenario the CA and the certificate is maintained and renewd automatically.
+The required server certificate can either be given via command line arguments or they are maintained in a dedicated Kubernetes cluster as secret.
+In this second scenario the CA and the certificate is maintained and renewed automatically.

 #### The handler interface